Tools For Online Market Research

 Outside of using the topic results found on Soolve.
 Going to Amazon directly can offer a vast ocean of information especially if you plan on selling physical products through e-commerce or books.
 A short-cut is using Amazon’s Best-Sellers page and searches based on your category.

 If you are mainly focused on creating and selling digital products, Amazon and YouTube may not be the best places to find ideas.
-However, platforms like Lynda, Udemy or Teachable could offer a lot better insight when it comes to finding topics that will sell well.
+However, platforms like Lynda, Udemy, or Teachable could offer a lot of better insight when it comes to finding topics that will sell well.

 SimilarWeb is perfect for gathering insight into any website’s traffic sources.
 It’s a great tool to find out more about where your prospects and leads are coming from as well as your competitors.
 Obviously, once you know where most of your audience is coming from – you know where to concentrate your efforts.
 For example: if you find out that the majority of your audience is coming from social media or more specifically Facebook – then you know you’ll need a strong Facebook marketing plan.